Buying FAQs

 What can I expect to pay in property taxes?

-FOR EXAMPLE (As a scenerio only).
-If the property market value or selling price is $200,000, and the IPI valuation is around 60% of the market value, this means the taxable amount of $200,000 would be around $120,000, which is just under the 7.4 million peso exemption, or $126.064 U.S. at the current peso to U.S. rate of 58.7.
-The buyers legal attorney can find out what the IPI valuation of the property.
+Legal Attorneys can find out what the current IPI valuation of the property.
 The IPI Valuation can vary from property to property.
-For example, I can be higher for a property that sold 4 times in 10 years, V.S. the neighbors property that only sold 1 time over 10 years.
-Each time a property sells and the sale is registered, the IPI value increases.
-Meaning you could buy a resale property for around $210,000 ,or even higher... and you MAY still qualify for the property tax exemption for the remainder of the 15 years.
-I.e. if the Property was built in 2014 there would exist another 5 years exemption remaining on this property example (2014 + 15 years = 2029).
-The buyers representing Attorney will find out what the IPI (or assessed) valuation from the tax department once the Purchase Offer is fully signed by the Parties.
+For example, it can be higher for a property that sold 4 times in 10 years, V.S. the neighbor’s property that only sold 1 time over 10 years.
+Each time a property sells, the sale is registered, and the IPI value increases upon the registration.
+Meaning you could buy a resale property for around $250,000, and you MAY still qualify for the property tax exemption for the remainder of the 15 years.
+I.e. if the current year is 2025, and the Property was built in 2015 there be another 5 years of property tax exemption remaining on this property example (2015 + 15 years = 2030).
+For a small fee, the Attorney can pre-verify what the IPI valuation is prior to purchasing the property.

-If the property IPI valuation is over the approx. 7.4 million pesos, the annual property tax is only 1% of the lower IPI valuation amount.
-So it is still very affordable.
+If the property IPI valuation is over the approximate *9.7 million pesos, the annual property tax is only 1% of the lower IPI valuation amount (not the full selling price), making property purchases in the Dominican Republic still very affordable. * IPI Valuation rates to change and are going up.

-The CONFOTUR Tax exempt incentives offered by the Government are for select new condo communities by the beach.
+The CONFOTUR Tax exempt incentives offered by the Government are for “select” new residential communities by the beach.

-Many New Construction Developments have qualified for this new tax incentive.
-In a nutshell, the development must be in a touristic designated zone (near the resorts).
-Numerous requirements: i.e. (short list) the buildings must be built to withstand hurricanes, and up to a #7 earthquake, they must have elevators and steps, ADA compliant for the disabled, there must be an onsite lobby and full-time security and Administration onsite for all incoming and outgoing personnel, additional Safety, hazard inspections, additional parking spaces, a swimming pool, and other onsite bonus amenities, beach access, health, and safety certifications.
-In general, the New Development must operate like a resort.
-Those New Construction Developments that do qualify (check with our agency first) are exempt from the onetime 3% title transfer tax, and are guaranteed the 15-year Property Tax Exemption, regardless if the IPI (or Assessed value) is higher than 7.4 million pesos.
-This tax exemption status is not transferrable to the second buyer (on a resale).
+Many New Construction Developments have qualified for this newer tax incentive.
+In a nutshell, the development must be in a tourist designated zone (near the resorts and beaches).
+There are several requirements.
+Here’s the short list: The buildings must be built to withstand hurricanes, and up to a #7 earthquake.
+They must have elevators and steps.
+ADA compliant for the disabled, with health and safety certifications, safety and hazard inspections with ongoing certifications.
+Additionally, there must also be a lobby onsite with full-time security and Administration to assist with all incoming and outgoing personnel.
+There must also be ample parking spaces onsite, a large swimming pool, and other onsite amenities, like a restaurant and gym.
+Finally, the community must have beach access with shuttle service… even if it is a short drive to the closest beach.
+In general, the New Development must feel and operate like a resort.
+New Construction Developments that do qualify for CONFOTUR are also exempt from the onetime 3% title transfer tax, to include the guaranteed 15-year Property Tax Exemption.
+The property tax exemption is a guarantee to all properties, regardless if the IPI (or Assessed value) is higher than 9.7 million pesos.
+This tax exemption status is not transferable to the second buyer, only the first purchaser.
+Please check with our agency for builders who have fully and successfully achieved the CONFOTUR tax exemption status.

 What taxes, fees and closing costs are involved when acquiring property in the DR?

-There are very few fees involved with buying a property in the DR. Using the $200,000 U.S. property purchase scenerio above (exempt from Property tax).
-On average, the legal fees will be around 1% of the selling price, (or $2,000 U.S.), and the one-time 3% title transfer tax could at the 60% IPI valuation example, would amount to approximately $3,600.
-Meaning, you can calculate 4.0% of the total selling price, or in this scenerio, the total closing cost would be approximately $5,600 U.S. The Closing Costs include the attorney fees, complimentary translation of contracts to your language, the title registration, required stamps, notaries, and the one-time 3% government title transfer tax.
+There are very few fees involved with buying a property in the DR. Using the $200,000 U.S. property purchase scenario above, and assuming the property is exempt from Property tax; on average, the legal fees will be around 1% of the selling price, (or $2,000 U.S.), and the one-time 3% title transfer tax could at the 60% IPI valuation example, would amount to approximately $3,600.
+Meaning, the total closing cost could be under $6,000 U.S. The legal fees include all the required diligences to assure the property title is “free and clear”, complimentary translation of contracts to your language, the title registration, required stamps, notaries, in some cases, Power of Attorney to sign the sales contracts on your behalf, and payment (on your behalf) of the required 3% title transfer tax to the government.

 Full Homeowners Insurance can be purchased for approximately .08% to 1% of the purchase price (including tax).
-Homeowners insurance covers fire, earthquakes, hurricanes and flood damage, theft, furnishings, tenant liability and much more.
-You can purchase property insurance once the Definitive or Final contract is signed, and the Sellers have confirmed receipt of their proceeds from the sale.
+Homeowners insurance covers fire, earthquakes, hurricanes, flood damage, theft, furnishing replacement, tenant liability and much more.
+You can purchase property insurance once the Definitive or Final contract is signed and the Sellers have confirmed receipt of their proceeds from the sale.
 Our agency can provide the top Insurance Brokers contact information.
 In turn, they will provide 3-4 quotes from the most reputable insurance companies here.
-Many of these insurance companies are over 80 years old.
+Many of these insurance companies have been operation here for over 85 years!

 Is Title Insurance available in the DR, and is it recommended?

-Since Reliable Realty only sells titled properties, and only represents reputable New Construction Developers, Title Insurance in most all cases is redundant to what the Attorney and the Sales Contracts already guarantee, so we don't always recommend title insurance as it can be viewed as paying twice for the same guarantees.
-Title insurance will add an additional month delay to the sales process as well.
-Please check with our agency if your prefer Title Insurance.
+Since Reliable Realty only sells titled properties, and only represents reputable New Construction Developers, Title Insurance, in most cases, is redundant to what the Attorney does and what the Sales Contracts already guarantee.
+Therefore, we don't always recommend title insurance as it can be viewed as paying twice for the same guarantees.
+Title insurance will cost more, and add an additional month’s delay to the sales process as well.
+Please check with our agency if you prefer Title Insurance.

 What about Homeowner Association (HOA) fees?

-Condo fees (or maintenance fees) vary by the complex or the property / villa community, etc. As of 2024 the average HOA fees are around $125.00 - $150.00 U.S. per month for a one (1) bedroom condo; to $-180.00 - $225.00 U.S. per month for a two-bedroom condo in communities located across the street from the beach (6–10-minute walk).
-Condo or HOA fees are about 2.5 to 3 times higher for a condo located inside a beachfront condo community or golf course.
-Properties, including single family homes, located within a golf course community offering an owner’s beach club will have 2 fees.
-An adminstration fee for the specific residential community inside the golf course, plus the golf and/ or beach-club administration fee for their operational costs.
+Condo fees (or maintenance fees) vary by the complex or the property / villa community, etc. As of 2024 the average HOA fees for a 2 bedroom in the beach towns area is around $170.00 - $225.00 U.S. per month (it often depends on the size of the property).
+HOA fees for a condo located inside a beachfront condo community are about 2.5 to 3 times higher.
+Properties, including single family homes, located within a golf course community that offer an owner’s beach club will have 2 fees.
+An administration fee for the specific residential community inside the golf course, plus the golf course, clubhouse, and/ or beach-club administration fee for their operational costs.

-HOA fees typically include maintenance of the grounds and pool, 24-hour security, community exterior lighting, and misc. exterior bldg. maintenance, water, trash disposal, weekly fumigation (for mosquitos/ bugs), and sometimes propane gas for dryers and gas stove/ovens.
-For Beachfront condo communities, or properties within a golf-course community, there is an additional fee that includes maintenance of the golf course, a private beach-club, and costs to support fitness center/ gym, etc., perhaps an onsite restaurant, community swimming pool, with additional costs for yard and personal pool maintenance.
+What do HOA fees typically include?
+Maintenance of the grounds and pool, 24-hour security, community exterior lighting, and misc. exterior bldg. maintenance, water, trash disposal, weekly fumigation (for mosquitos/ bugs), and sometimes community propane gas for dryers and gas stove/ovens.
+Beachfront condo communities, or properties within a golf-course community, HOA and Administrative fees include maintenance of the golf course, a private beach-club, and costs to support fitness center/ gym, etc., perhaps an onsite restaurant, community swimming pool.
+Additional costs for yard and personal pool maintenance related to a single-family home on land.

 What about bequeathing real estate to my children?